bow/crimson/README.md

 $ git clone https://github.com/bow/crimson
 $ cd crimson

 # Create your local development environment.
+This command also installs
+# all supported Python versions using `pyenv`.
 $ make install-dev

 # Run the test and linter suite to verify the setup.
 $ make lint test

-# Whenever in doubt, just run `make` without any arguments.
+# When in doubt, just run `make` without any arguments.
 $ make
 ```